 Step Five: Begin gesso painting your canvas!

-Now the time to add the gesso paint to your canvas begins!
 Place a dollop of gesso primer onto the center of your canvas and press it outward with your painting trowel.
-You want to press the gesso paint into the canvas as if you are trying to scrape it off the canvas—this way the gesso will get into the ribbing of the canvas and give you a good first layer.
+You want to press the gesso paint into the canvas as if you are trying to scrape it off the canvas—this way the primer will get into the ribbing of the canvas and give you a good first layer.

 Continue to place more gesso primer as needed onto the canvas.
-Then continue to gesso out from the center of the canvas, towards the edges until the surface is covered.
+Then continue to spread the primer out from the center of the canvas, towards the edges until the surface is covered.
 Let the canvas sit for 30 min. to dry before starting your next layer.

 Step Six: Repeat step five of adding gesso primer